-5.1.1.7 Guarantees of Audit Data Availability (FAU_STG.1)
+5.1.1.7 Guarantees of Audit Data Availability (FAU STG.1)

-- FAU_STG.1.1 The TSF shall protect the stored audit records from unauthorized deletion. - FAU_STG.1.2 The TSF shall be able to prevent unauthorized modifications to the audit records.
+- FAU_STG.1.1 The TSF shall protect the stored audit records from unauthorized deletion. - FAU_STG.1.2 The TSF shall be able to prevent unauthorized modifications to the audit records in the audit trail.